 - Session Length: Sessions may be scheduled for 30 or 60 minutes.
 About five minutes at the beginning and end of each session are used to collect your feedback through a short computer survey.
 You may schedule or drop-in for up to one 60-minute session (or two 30-min. sessions) each day.

-- Drop in Sessions: Sessions do not have a specified length.
-You may drop in as often as needed (up to 60 minutes each day), but you will be served on a first-come, first-served basis and multiple students may be served at once.
+- Drop-in Sessions: You may drop in as often as needed (up to 60 minutes each day), but you will be served on a first-come, first-served basis.
 Students with appointments have priority.

-- What to Expect: When you come to the AUSB WC, expect to engage in a conversation about your writing.
+- What to Expect: When you come to the WCenter, expect to engage in a conversation about your writing.
 Sessions are interactive and require that you be engaged in learning and working on your writing.

-- Special Needs: If you have special circumstances what will affect your session, please let the AUSB WC know ahead of time, and we will work to accommodate your needs.
+- Special Needs: If you have special circumstances that will affect your session, please let the WCenter know ahead of time, and we will work to accommodate your needs.